If you have experienced some traumatic brain injury eye problems, you are not alone.

 One type of eye movement problem, nystagmus, can give you the feeling that the whole world is bouncing up and down.

-Nystagmus is usually easy to diagnose because the eyeballs themselves are clearly moving, but sometimes it can only be detected through an in-depth eye exam.
+Nystagmus is usually easy to diagnose because the eyeballs themselves are clearly moving, but sometimes doctors can only detect it through an in-depth eye exam.

 Treating Traumatic Brain Injury Eye Problems